-Please check carefully the books analyzed in my "Triumph of the Offensive," in Understanding War (Lanham: University Press of America, 2016), pp. 481-429. (four copies in the Library)
+Please check carefully the books analyzed in my "Triumph of the Offensive," in Understanding War (Lanham: University Press of America, 2016), pp. 481-429.

 By way of introduction, remember that 82% of ALL German causalities (killed, wounded and captured) occurred on the Eastern Front compared with 18% of German casualties on ALL other fronts.
 Thus warfare in the Eastern Front is clearly a worthwhile field of study, especially for those with little knowledge about World War II.